scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 ==========

-pypahdb is in active development, but a finalized Python software analysis tool is anticipated well before *JWST*'s launch, which is currently scheduled for 2020.
-The astronomical community can already benefit from pypahdb by using it to quickly analyze and interpret archival data from other observatories, e.g., *ISO*, *Spitzer*, *SOFIA*, etc. Our current efforts are focused on streamlining pypahdb, have it transparently accept spectroscopic observations in a variety of digital formats, and consolidate output parameters.
-Further testing will be performed to ensure all parts of pypahdb functions as expected.
+pypahdb is in active development, but a finalized Python software analysis tool is anticipated to be complete well before *JWST*'s launch, which is currently scheduled for 2020.
+The astronomical community can already benefit from pypahdb by using it to quickly analyze and interpret archival data from other observatories, e.g., *ISO*, *Spitzer*, *SOFIA*, etc. Our current efforts are focused on streamlining pypahdb, having it transparently accept spectroscopic observations in a variety of digital formats, and consolidating output parameters.
+Further testing will be performed to ensure all parts of pypahdb function as expected.
 Lastly, API documentation and a guide with analysis "recipes" will be provided to help users get started and/or extend pypahdb.